-- Complete 6 credits in music history at the 400-level or above and two courses in music theory (4 to 6 credits) at the 400-level or above.
-(10 to 12 credits) - d.
-Complete 8 to 10 credits of elective courses in music at the 400-level or above, exclusive of additional credits in MUS 854A, MUS 854B, MUS 854C, MUS 854D, MUS 854E, or MUS 896. - Participate in music activities during two semesters of enrollment in the program.
-The activities must be approved by the student's academic advisor and must be selected from band, jazz band, and orchestra. - f.
-Perform a recital under the guidance of the student's applied music instructor and approved by a committee from the brass area in a pre-recital hearing.
-A recording of the recital must be submitted to the office of the Associate Dean for Graduate Studies and will be retained by the College as part of the permanent degree record. - g.
-Complete the final oral certifying examination administered by a committee consisting of the student's applied music instructor, another member from the brass area, and a faculty member from either the music theory or musicology area. - 3.
-Stringed Instruments
+- a.
+Complete the following course (14 credits): MUS 896 Master's Recital Performance These credits must include at least 6 credits of instruction in the major instrument (1 to 2 credits for each of four semesters), 4 credits of major ensemble (1 credit for each of four semesters), and 4 credits of instruction in chamber music (1 credit for each - Complete 6 credits in musicology at the 400-level or above and two courses in music theory (4 to 6 credits) at the 400-level or above.
+(10 to 12 credits) - Complete 4 to 6 credits of elective courses in music at the 400level or above, exclusive of additional credits in MUS 896. - d.
+Perform a recital on the student's major instrument under the guidance of the student's applied music instructor and approved by a committee from the string area in a pre-recital hearing.
+A recording of the recital must be submitted to the office of the Associate Dean for Graduate Studies and will be retained by the College as part of the permanent degree record. - Complete the final oral certifying examination administered by a committee consisting of the student's applied music instructor, another member from the string area, and a faculty member from either the music theory or musicology area.